pdelong42/loop-of-url/README.md

 # loop-of-url

+This is my old url-looper project under a new name.
+It had been languishing for a while, and I've been meaning to get back to working on it.
+Since I'm resurrecting it, I took the opportunity to give it a better name.

-This is just a simple program to fetch the same URL(s) over and over again.
+Loop-of-URL is just a simple program which fetches the same URL(s) over and over again, indefinitely.
 If the response changes, it logs that fact.
 That's it.
 It's meant to interface with other tools, like Splunk, Logstash, or Nagios.

 State is maintained by keeping an MD5 hash of the response in the memory of the running instance.
 Persistence across runs is achieved